cairo-book/cairo-book/src/ch14-01-contract-storage.md

 - If the variable is a [mapping][storage mappings] with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
 If the key is composed of more than one `felt252`, the address of the value will be `h(...h(h(sn_keccak(variable_name),k_1),k_2),...,k_n)`, with `k_1,...,k_n` being all `felt252` that constitute the key.
 In the case of mappings to complex values (e.g., tuples or structs), then this complex value lies in a continuous segment starting from the address calculated with the previous formula.
 Note that 256 field elements is the current limitation on the maximal size of a complex storage value.

-You can access the address of a storage variable by calling the `address` function on the variable, which returns a `StorageBaseAddress` value.
+You can access the base address of a storage variable by calling the `address` attribute on the variable, which returns a `felt252` value.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:owner_address}}